 Advancements in technology have greatly improved the education provision for children with SEND by helping to break down several barriers to learning.
 Equipment such as voice-activated software, reading pens, text readers and software to assist in the development of reading and mathematical skills are likely to feature strongly in the package of services available to pupils, as is the emphasis on developing typing and touch typing techniques.

 Fulneck School is an independent boarding and day school with a dedicated learning support unit (LSU) providing continuity of teaching and support from Year 2 to Year 13.
-The school has met the criteria of The Council for the Registration of Schools Teaching Dyslexic Pupils (CReSTeD) continually since 1996 and is approved under Category DU as a schooloffering a dyslexic unit, with specialist staff and teachers who can accommodate pupils’ needs in the classroom.
+The school has met the criteria of The Council for the Registration of Schools Teaching Dyslexic Pupils (CReSTeD) continually since 1996 and is approved under Category LSC (Learning Support Centre) as a school offering a learning support unit, with specialist staff and teachers who can accommodate pupils’ needs in the classroom.
 The aim of the LSU at Fulneck is to identify individual special needs and to provide teaching programmes and strategies to allow every student access to the curriculum at a level commensurate with their intellectual ability.
-Tuition is in small groups delivered by experienced and specialist teachers using a range of multi-sensory teaching methods and technology.
+Tuition is in small groups or 1:1 delivered by experienced and specialist teachers using a range of multi-sensory teaching methods and technology.

 In boarding schools pupils with SEND an also be continually assessed, monitored and mentored outside the classroom which can lead to improvements in social interaction and confidence.
 By the very nature of a boarding school environment, teachers and support staff can monitor the behavioural patterns of children at close quarters.
 This includes how they play, socialise and manage the many challenges of daily life.
 Boarding schools also offer pupils a choice of fully inclusive extra-curricular clubs and activities which help them develop new interests and boost self-esteem.